mrdrbob/2b2d/README.md

 ## Example Game

 This repo is both the game engine and an example game.
-The example game can be played on [Itch.io](https://mrdrbob.itch.io/2b2d-example-game) in modern browsers with WebGPU enabled.
+V1 of the example game can be played on [Itch.io](https://mrdrbob.itch.io/2b2d-example-game) in modern browsers with WebGPU enabled.

 ![Screenshot of the 2B2D example game](docs/screen-shot.png?raw=true)

+*Note*: This is V2 of the engine, which was a ground-up rewrite / refactor, but the playable game is roughly the same as the V1 demo above.
+I removed the menu music and the jiggle renderer in V2, but otherwise the game plays exactly the same.

 ## Who should use this?